Classical Electrodynamics in Quasi-Metric Space-Time: Some relevant aspects of the QMF

 To make matters as simple as possible, the topology of the FHSs is required to be simply connected in addition to being compact.
-Besides, the geometry of the FHSs in $({\cal N},{\bf {\bar g}}_t)$ is postulated to represent a direct measure of gravitational scales as measured in atomic units.
-Therefore, said geometry of the FHSs should be conformal to the 3-sphere ${\bf S}^3$, and to avoid introducing any extra arbitrary scale or parameter, the scale factor should be proportional to $ct$.
-This means that expressed in an arbitrary GTCS, ${\bf {\bar g}}_t$ must take a restricted form.
-With the explicit $t$-dependence of ${\bf {\bar g}}_t$ included this form is [1] (using the signature ($-+++$)) \eqa {\bar {ds}}^2_t=-({\bar N}_t^2-{\bar N}_s{\bar N}^s)(dx^0)^2+ 2{\frac{t}{t_0}}{\bar N}_idx^idx^0 +{\frac{t^2}{t_0^2}}{\bar N}_t^2S_{ik}dx^idx^k, \ena where ${\bar N}_t$ is the lapse function field family of the FOs in $({\cal N},{\bf {\bar g}}_t)$, ${\frac{t}{t_0}}{\bar N}_idx^i$ is the family of shift covectors in the chosen GTCS and $S_{ik}dx^idx^k$ is the metric of ${\bf S}^3$ (with radius equal to $ct_0$, where $t_0$ is constant but arbitrary).
-Furthermore, the family ${\bf {\bar g}}_t$ is required to be a solution of the field equations (in component notation using a GTCS) \eqa 2{\bar R}_{(t){\bar {\perp}}{\bar {\perp}}}= {\kappa}(T_{(t){\bar {\perp}}{\bar {\perp}}}+{\hat T}_{(t)i}^i), \ena \eqa {\bar R}_{(t){\bar {\perp}}j}={\kappa}T_{(t){\bar {\perp}}j}, \ena where ${\bf T}_t$ is the active stress-energy tensor field family (in which active mass-energy is treated as a scalar field) and ${\bf {\bar R}}_t$ is the Ricci tensor field family calculated from ${\bf {\bar g}}_t$.
-Moreover ${\kappa}{\equiv}{\frac{8{\pi}G}{c^4}}$, where the gravitational ``constant'' $G$ by convention is set to the value it would have had in an empty Universe at the arbitrary epoch $t_0$, and the symbol `${\bar {\perp}}$' denotes a projection with the normal unit vector field family $-{\bf {\bar n}}_t$ of the FHSs.
-(A ``hat'' above an object denotes an object projected into the FHSs.)
+Besides, the geometry of the FHSs in $({\cal N},{\bf {\bar g}}_t)$ is postulated to represent a direct measure of gravitational length scales as measured in atomic units via a scale factor family ${\bar F}_t$.
+To avoid introducing any extra arbitrary scale or parameter, ${\bar F}_t$ should be proportional to $ct$.
+This is the global part of ${\bar F}_t$ describing the cosmic expansion, but there is also a local part due to gravitation, so we may define ${\bar F}_t{\equiv}ct{\bar N}_t$, where ${\bar N}_t$ is the lapse function field family of the FOs in $({\cal N},{\bf {\bar g}}_t)$.
+This means that, expressed in an arbitrary GTCS, ${\bf {\bar g}}_t$ can be written in a form where the explicit $t$-dependence is included via ${\bar F}_t$.
+This form is [1] (using the signature ($-+++$)) \eqa {\overline {ds}}_t^2={\bar N}_t^2{\Big \{ } [{\bar N}_{(t)}^k{\bar N}_{(t)}^s{\tilde h}_{(t)ks}-1](dx^0)^2+ 2{\frac{t}{t_0}}{\bar N}_{(t)}^k{\tilde h}_{(t)ks}dx^sdx^0+ {\frac{t^2}{t_0^2}}{\tilde h}_{(t)ks}dx^kdx^s{\Big \} }, \ena where ${\frac{t_0}{t}}{\bar N}_{(t)}^s{\frac{\partial}{{\partial}x^s}}$ is the family of shift vectors in the chosen GTCS and where $t_0$ denotes some constant reference epoch, usually taken to be the present one.
+Also ${\bf {\bar h}}_t$, with components ${\bar h}_{(t)ks}{\equiv}{\frac{t^2}{t_0^2}} {\bar N}_t^2{\tilde h}_{(t)ks}$, is the metric family intrinsic to the FHSs.
+A complement to equation (5) is the general form for the family ${\bf g}_t$, given by the family of line elements (using a GTCS) \eqa {ds}_t^2=[N_{(t)}^kN_{(t)}^s{\hat h}_{(t)ks}-N^2](dx^0)^2+ 2{\frac{t}{t_0}}N_{(t)}^k{\hat h}_{(t)ks}dx^sdx^0+ {\frac{t^2}{t_0^2}}{\hat h}_{(t)ks}dx^kdx^s, \ena where the symbols have similar meanings to their (barred) counterparts in equation (5) (the counterpart to ${\bar h}_{(t)ks}$ is $h_{(t)ks}{\equiv}{\frac{t^2}{t_0^2}}{\hat h}_{(t)ks}$).
+Note that the lapse function $N$ is required not to depend on $t$.